-Beginning in 2012, the North Carolina Coastal Federation partnered with the North Carolina Coastal Land Trust to restore a portion of the shoreline at the Springer’s Point Nature Preserve on Ocracoke Island.
-Building a new sill of bagged oyster shells along the eroding edge of the shoreline, maintaining the existing rip-rap structure and adding more native marsh grass allowed the shoreline and marsh to begin to stabilize.
+In 2012, the Coastal Federation partnered with the North Carolina Coastal Land Trust to restore a portion of the shoreline at Springer’s Point Nature Preserve on Ocracoke Island.
+We designed and built a new sill of bagged oyster shells along the eroding edge of the shoreline, maintained the existing rip-rap structure, and added more native marsh grass to help stabilize the shoreline.

-The federation and the land trust hired contractors and local fishermen and volunteers from the local school and other community groups pitched in to get the job done.
-The partnership will continue to monitor the project and take adaptive management steps, if warranted.
-Funding for this work was provided by U.S. Fish and Wildlife Service’s Coastal Program, NOAA’s community-based restoration partnership with Restore America’s Estuaries, and private donations.
+The Federation and the Land Trust hired contractors and local fishermen and volunteers from the local school and other community groups pitched in to get the job done.
+The partnership will continue to monitor the project and take adaptive management steps if warranted.
+Funding for this project was provided by the U.S. Fish and Wildlife Service’s Coastal Program, NOAA’s community-based restoration partnership with Restore America’s Estuaries, and private donations.

 Before and after photographs of the shoreline: